 That's okay!
 It's not about having the biggest list, but instead the most engaged list.
 You can prune Cold Subscribers from your list after they haven't engaged for a while.

 We define Cold Subscribers as anyone who hasn't opened or clicked an email in the last 90 days and has been subscribed for at least 30 days.

 Keep in mind that, because of how open rates are calculated (based on displaying images or clicking a link), someone could have read your email without triggering an open.
 We'll account for that later.

 1. Select all your cold subscribers

-So here I would add them to a new tag that you create called "Cold subscribers" (you do have to create this tag before selecting it).
-You can do that by selecting "Tag" from the actions bar at the top of the subscriber page.
+Add them to a new Tag that you create called "Cold subscribers" (you do have to create this Tag before selecting it).
+You can do that by selecting "Tag" from the actions bar at the top of the Subscriber page.